DenkoProg/scientific-rag/README.md

 ### 4. Ask Questions!

 Try example queries:
-- "What methods are used for protein structure prediction?"
+- "What are the main approaches to quantum error correction?"
 - "How do researchers measure quantum entanglement?"
+- "Explain plasma confinement mechanisms in tokamaks"
-- "What are the main findings about CRISPR gene editing?"
+- "What are the challenges in achieving nuclear fusion plasma stability?"

 ## 📖 Usage Guide